 With the grace of Allah SBW, we pray that you have been keeping safe and well insha’Allah

-In accordance with the latest advice from the Government and the guidance from the Muslim Council of Britain, Insha’Allah, Aisha Masjid & Islamic Centre, Reading and Jamme Masjid, Alexandra Rd, Reading will be re-opening on 4 July 2020 from Fajr prayer.
+Insha’Allah, Aisha Masjid & Islamic Centre, Reading and Jamme Masjid, Alexandra Rd, Reading will be Re-opening on Wednesday 2 December from Fajr prayer (Jamaat @ 7am)

 In preparation for this, detailed planning and risk assessments have been carried out over the last few weeks at the Masjids to ensure that appropriate measures and policies are in place to minimise the COVID19 risk and keep our Musallees and wider community safe insha’Allah.

 ✅ Only those that are fit and well should attend the Masjid.

 ✅ Anyone unwell or showing any COVID-19 related symptoms should not attend the Masjid.

 ✅ At the moment we are unable to accommodate sisters and children under 12 should not attend.

 ✅ Aged and with underlying health conditions and those that are shielding should not attend the Masjid.

 ✅ Travellers from abroad should not attend the Masjid until they have completed the designated quarantine period.